spartalab/naaims/docs/reading_guide.md

 ## Directory structure

-This library is structured like a pip package, with all source files (other than `main.py`) contained in the eponymous `aimsim/` directory.
+This library is structured like a pip package, with all source files (other than `main.py`) contained in the eponymous `naaims/` directory.

 Scripts to run new simulation instances and config files will live in the main directory, at a locations to be determined.
 Documentation is, of course, in `docs/`.

-Inside `aimsim/`, modules are grouped into folders by the general class of object they're associated with, e.g. IntersectionManagers in `intersections/`.
+Inside `naaims/`, modules are grouped into folders by the general class of object they're associated with, e.g. IntersectionManagers in `intersections/`.
 Some folders only contain a single module, since I anticipate their scope might grow enough to be split into multiple files as time goes on, so this will make backwards compatibility easier.

-Unit tests will go into `aimsim/tests`.
+Unit tests will go into `naaims/tests`.

 Most module names should be self explanatory and will be discussed in detail later in this reading guide, except for these: - `archtypes.py` contain interfaces that spawners, removers, intersections, and roads implement - `shared.py` is a module that holds instanced data that's shared across all classes (e.g., configs) - `util.py` contains miscellaneous utility functions

 ## Initialization

-Start by looking in `aimsim/simulators/simulator.py`, specifically at the init function for the base Simulator class.
-Initialization of a new aimsim instance is contained to this init and the methods it calls.
+Start by looking in `naaims/simulators/simulator.py`, specifically at the init function for the base Simulator class.
+Initialization of a new naaims instance is contained to this init and the methods it calls.
 As such, this function's signature is as general as possible, with the ability to create as many roads, intersections, spawners, and removers as specification dicts it's provided.

 The specification dicts are JSON-like packages that contain the input arguments necessary for the initialization of objects and their properties.
 For example, an intersection's spec dict will contain its connectivity matrix, the road objects it's connected to, and a spec dict that it will use to create its manager.